Do I choose a Licenced Conveyancer or Solicitor for conveyancing in Burnham On Crouch?

-We were going to get a AIP from Aldermore this week so we know how much we could potentially offer as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do Aldermore recommend any Burnham On Crouch solicitors on the Aldermore conveyancing panel, or is it better to go independently?
+I am expecting a OIP from Leeds Building Society this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
+Do Leeds Building Society recommend any Burnham On Crouch solicitors on the Leeds Building Society conveyancing panel, or is it better to go independently?

-You will need to appoint Burnham On Crouch solicitors independently although you'll need to choose one on the Aldermore conveyancing panel.
-The solicitor represents both you and Aldermore through the process.
+You will need to appoint Burnham On Crouch solicitors independently although you'll need to choose one on the Leeds Building Society conveyancing panel.
+The solicitor represents both you and Leeds Building Society through the process.

 I am selling my flat.
 I had a double glazing fitted in April 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
 My buyer's mortgage company, Kent Reliance are being pedantic.
 The Burnham On Crouch solicitor who is on the Kent Reliance conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Kent Reliance are insisting on a building regulation certificate.
 Why do Kent Reliance have a conveyancing panel if they don't accept advice from them?

 It is probably the case that Kent Reliance have referred the matter to their valuer.
 The reason why Kent Reliance may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 Hoping to buy a property located in Burnham On Crouch and I am already nervous.
 I couldn't find anything specific about Burnham On Crouch.
 Conveyancing will be needed in due course but do you know about the Burnham On Crouch area? or perhaps some other tips you can share?